 The Mendenhall Wetlands State Game Refuge provides some of the best and most accessible birding habitats in all of Juneau.
 Both resident and migrant birds come to feed and rest along the 4,000-acre Mendenhall Wetlands.
 The fresh and saltwater streams flowing into the Gastineau Channel provide a bounty of riches for the 140 species of birds that flock its lands.
 Hike along the nine-mile stretch of shoreline, grab a boat to get a better glimpse (and maybe catch a few salmon and trout while you’re at it, if you’re an angler).
 The refuge is open to the public; permits may be required for certain activities — it’s best to consult the Alaska Department of Fish and Game before embarking on your birding adventure.

 Another hotspot for viewing Alaska’s great spring bird migration is at Point Bridget State Park, specifically along the salmon-rich streams of Cowee Creek.
 Birds won’t be the only animals flanking its shores — bears are common guests to the area, especially during salmon spawning season (June through October).
 Juneau’s only state park features breathtaking views and diverse landscapes, from forests and meadows to lively marine habitats.
 Point Bridget is located just 41 miles north of Juneau near the end of the road system.
-Entrance fees begin at $5; camping and cabins are available for overnight guests.
+Camping and cabins are available for overnight guests.

 While you’re visiting Mendenhall Glacier, keep an eye out for the area’s burgeoning bird population.
 Its forelands, made up of small lakes, dense shrubs and trees, are home to the American redstart, northern waterthrush, vaux's swift, gray-cheeked thrush and warbling vireo.
 Bald eagles adore icebergs and can often be spotted perching atop the icy pillars.
 If you don’t plan to travel far from the visitor’s center, be sure to bring binoculars and a long-focus lens for your camera.
 Otherwise, take an excursion along the one-mile loop known as Moraine Ecology trail.
 Trails and other outdoor areas are open year-round from 6 a.m. to midnight, while the visitor center’s hours vary.